twolfson/gulp.spritesmith/README.md

         - This overrides `cssFormat`
         - If a `String` is provided, it must be a path to a [mustache][] template
         - If a `Function` is provided, it must have a signature of `function (params)`
-        - // TODO: Add new section
         - For more templating information, see the [Templating section](#templating)
-    - // TODO: Consider using new content
     - cssVarMap `Function` - Mapping function for each filename to CSS variable
         - For more information, see [Variable mapping](#variable-mapping)
-    - cssVarMap `Function` - Iterator to customize CSS variable names
-        - An example can be found [here][cssvarmap-example]
     - cssOpts `Object` - Options to pass through to templater
         - For example `{cssOpts: {functions: false}}` skips output of mixins
         - // TODO: Don't forget to upgrade json2css